T-4lbi53/mnist-digit-recognizer/README.md

 Backpropagation is the algorithm that lets a neural network learn from its mistakes.
 After the network makes predictions in the forward pass, backpropagation is how it adjusts its weights to do better next time — using a method called gradient descent.

-Now this is the beauty part(not really this envolves derivates and remember i fail algebra, but also calculus -_- )

 Here we start from the end, first we see how much we miss the actuall label(label means the actual number that we had to guesst), than we see how much each weight and bias contributed to that error.
 Here we need partial derivatives!